PlanTL-GOB-ES/EHR-normalizer/README.md

 <pre>
 data/
-This directory contains relevant information for the conversion process:
+This folder contains relevant information for the conversion process:

   - headers.txt.
 This file contains a list of allowed headers for your EHRs.
 The normalizer tries to match detected header candidates to this list.